-British white supremacist, initially sentenced to read Austen and Dickens, imprisoned on two-year bid
+British white supremacist, initially sentenced to read Austen and Dickens, imprisoned for two years

 But this week the sentencing was overturned by an appeals court, which found that the original sentence was too lenient and put in place punishment of two years in prison and a third year on supervised release.

-“We are satisfied that there must be a sentence of immediate imprisonment,” Timothy Holroyde, a Lord Justice on the appeals court, said on Wednesday.
+“We are satisfied that there must be a sentence of immediate imprisonment,” Timothy Holroyde, a lord justice on the appeals court, said Wednesday.

-The original sentencing of John, then just 21, last year had sparked debate and anger in the United Kingdom, with some critics suggesting that only a non-White person would never receive the same punishment under Britain’s anti-terrorism laws.
+The original sentencing last year of John, then 21, had sparked debate and anger in the United Kingdom, with some critics suggesting that a non-White person would never receive the same punishment under Britain’s anti-terrorism laws.

-“It’s just wildly not a typical sentence for extremists,” Aaron Winter, a professor of Criminology and Criminal Justice at the University of East London, said of the original sentence.
+“It’s just wildly not a typical sentence for extremists,” Aaron Winter, a professor of criminology and criminal justice at the University of East London, said of the original sentence.
 “It’s also highly unlikely that a perpetrator who identifies as Muslim would have been handed such a light sentence: to read,” Winter added.

-According to local media reports, John had first come to the attention of British counterterrorism officers shortly after his 18th birthday in 2018, when he wrote a letter to his school in the city of Lincoln claiming to be part of a “Fascist Underground” and railing against immigrants and homosexuals.
+According to local media reports, John had first come to the attention of British counterterrorism officers shortly after his 18th birthday in 2018, when he wrote a letter to his school in the city of Lincoln claiming to be part of a “fascist underground” and railing against immigrants and gay people.

-Police later said that John amassed almost 70,000 documents that included white supremacist and anti-Semitic ideology, as well as instructions on how to make explosives.
-He had been pursuing a degree in Criminology with Psychology at De Montfort University in Leicester when he was arrested.
+Police later said that John amassed almost 70,000 documents that included white supremacist and antisemitic ideology, as well as instructions on how to make explosives.
+He had been pursuing a degree in criminology with psychology at De Montfort University in Leicester when he was arrested.

 But in court, the presiding judge called John a “lonely individual with few if any true friends” and said he was not convinced that harm was likely to be caused.
 Instead, he made John promise to stop reading extremist material and turn to something else instead.